-A new oil and gas royalty system was announced by the Government of British Columbia in May 2022 and will take effect on September 1, 2024.
-Wells drilled after that date will be subject to a flat royalty rate of 5 percent until capital spent on drilling and completions is recovered, after which they will move to a price-sensitive royalty rate of between 5 and 40 percent, depending on the specific commodity being produced.
+A new oil and gas royalty system will take effect in British Columbia on January 1, 2027 that will function on a revenue-minus-cost basis with price-sensitive royalty rates.
+New wells will be subject to a flat royalty rate of 5% until the capital spent on drilling and completions is recovered, which will then move to price-sensitive royalty rates (proposed to be between 5% and 40%) that will vary by commodity type.